 What is a Conference?

 A conference is a significant gathering of individuals to discuss a particular topic or concept.
 Conferences often have a few keynote speakers who are subject matter experts.
-They address the participants on a given topic, providing them with expertise and knowledge and helping them stay up-to-date in the area of their interest.
-Participants can also join in smaller, more intimate conversations on specific topics during breakout sessions.
-For example- SXSW, Adobe Max etc.
+They address the participants on a given topic, providing them with expertise and knowledge and helping them stay up-to-date in their interests.
+Participants can join smaller, more intimate conversations on specific topics during breakout sessions.
+For example- SXSW, Adobe Max, etc.

 A conference is a significant gathering of individuals to discuss a particular topic or concept.
 Pic Courtesy: Unsplash